antzGames/gdx-ode4j/README.md

 This is a ODE4J library compatible with all libGDX backends, including GWT.
 It is based on version 0.4.2 of [Open Dynamics Engine for Java](https://github.com/tzaeschke/ode4j).

+If you want to use ode4j only on libGDX Desktop/Android/iOS backends then I recommend you use [odej4](https://github.com/tzaeschke/ode4j) directly.
+However if you want cross platform support (i.e include GWT support) then you need to use this library.

+Currently this is the only 3D physics engine option for GWT on libGDX.

 ## How to use in your project

-You can use the `master-SNAPSHOT` tag as I do not plan to release different versions, only bug fixes.

 Add the dependency in your core project: